Loss Aversion

 What is loss aversion in marketing?

-Loss aversion is a cognitive bias, first described by Kahneman and Tversky, where the psychological pain of losing something is approximately twice as powerful as the pleasure of gaining something of equal value.
+Loss aversion is a cognitive bias first described by Kahneman and Tversky in their 1979 paper 'Prospect Theory: An Analysis of Decision under Risk' (Econometrica, Vol. 47).
+People experience the psychological pain of losing something at approximately twice the intensity of the pleasure of gaining something of equal value.
 In marketing and CRO, this means framing your message in terms of what the customer stands to lose by not acting — rather than what they gain by acting — can be significantly more persuasive.
-'Stop losing 30% of your checkout visitors' hits harder than 'Increase your checkout rate by 30%'.
+'Stop losing 30% of your checkout visitors' typically hits harder than 'Increase your checkout rate by 30%.'

 How do you use loss aversion in conversion rate optimisation?

-The four main loss aversion applications in CRO: (1) loss-framed copy — 'Don't lose another customer' vs 'Gain more customers', (2) limited availability — 'Only 3 spots remaining' creates fear of missing out, (3) free trial framing — 'Try free for 14 days' followed by 'Don't lose your progress' at the end of the trial, (4) risk reversal — 'Money-back guarantee' removes the perceived risk of loss from purchasing.
-Each applies loss psychology differently.
+The four main loss aversion applications in CRO: (1) loss-framed copy — 'Don't lose another customer' vs 'Gain more customers'; (2) limited availability — 'Only 3 spots remaining this month' creates fear of losing access; (3) free trial framing — at the end of a trial, 'Don't lose your 14 days of progress' converts higher than 'Upgrade to continue'; (4) risk reversal — 'Money-back guarantee' removes the perceived risk of loss from purchasing.
+Each applies loss psychology differently but all activate the same underlying mechanism: making inaction feel costly rather than neutral.

 Is loss aversion manipulation?